Kannada grammar: Noun declensions

-Third declension (ನಾಮಪ್ರತ್ಯಯಗಳ ಮೂರನೇ ವರ್ಗ)

-Fourth declension (ನಾಮಪ್ರತ್ಯಯಗಳ ನಾಲ್ಕನೇ ವರ್ಗ)

-Note that for the instrumental case, the genitive case, and the locative case, the case-termination first given is generally preferred.
+Note that for the instrumental case, the genitive case, and the locative case, the case ending first given is generally preferred.

 Modifiers (ಪರಿವರ್ತಕಗಳು)

 Kannada, as does English, uses adjectives and adverbs as modifiers.
 Kannada does not have articles.
-However, the adjectives 'ಆ' ('that') and 'ಒಂದು' ('one') can be used as the definite and the indefinite article, respectively.
+However, the adjectives ಆ ā ('that') and ಒಂದು oṃdu ('one') can be used as the definite and the indefinite article, respectively.

 Kannada possess few adjectives that are not derived from some noun.
-Adjectivalizing suffixes include 'ಆದ' (literally: 'which/that became') and 'ಇಕ'.
+Adjectivalizing suffixes include ಆದ -ādu (literally: 'which/that became') and ಇಕ -ika.

 Kannada lacks true predicate adjectives.
 To use an adjective predicatively, suffix the third-person pronoun to the end of the adjective that matches the subject.

-Adverbs are formed by the suffix 'ಆಗಿ'.
+Adverbs are formed by the suffix ಆಗಿ -āgi.
 Adverbs can be added to adjectives or to nouns, unlike in English, where '-ly' can only be suffixed to adjectives.